mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Vectors that start with "11" prefix are invalid and MUST be rejected.

+For example:

-For example, the four byte sequence 0x9d7f3e7d decodes to 494878333;
+* The four byte length value 0x9d7f3e7d decodes to 494878333.
-the two byte sequence 0x7bbd decodes to 15293; and the single byte 0x25 decodes to 37.
+* The two byte length value 0x7bbd decodes to 15293.
+* The single byte length value 0x25 decodes to 37.

 The following figure adapts the pseudocode provided in {{RFC9000}} to add a check for minimum-length encoding: